gderossilive/remote-mcp-function-python/README.md

     az login
     ```

-2. **Optional**: Start Azurite for local blob storage testing (if you want to test snippet functionality locally):

-    ```shell
-    docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 \
-        mcr.microsoft.com/azure-storage/azurite
-    ```

->**Note**: The infrastructure analysis tools work with live Azure resources and require proper Azure authentication and permissions.
-Local storage emulation is only needed for the snippet save/retrieve functionality.
+>**Note**: The infrastructure analysis tools work with live Azure resources and require proper Azure authentication and permissions including:
+> - `Microsoft.ResourceGraph/resources/read` permission for Resource Graph queries
+> - `Microsoft.OperationalInsights/workspaces/query/read` permission for Log Analytics queries
+> - Reader access to the subscriptions you want to analyze

 ## Run your MCP Server locally from the terminal